Category:

 Early Life

-Steve Kroft was born on August 22, 1945 in Kokomo, Indiana to parents Margaret and Fred Kroft.
-After completing high school, he attended Syracuse University where he earned his bachelor's degree from the S.I.
+Steve Kroft was born on August 22, 1945, in Kokomo, Indiana, to parents Margaret and Fred Kroft.
+After completing high school, he attended Syracuse University, where he earned his bachelor's degree from the S.I.
 Newhouse School of Public Communications in 1967.
 During his time in college, he was a member of the Kappa Sigma fraternity and also worked at The Daily Orange and WAER radio station.

 Military Career and Education

 Following his graduation from college, Kroft was drafted into the United States Army and served during the Vietnam War.
-He was assigned to the 25th Infantry Division where he worked as a reporter for the Armed Forces Network and covered the division's participation in the invasion of Cambodia.
+He was assigned to the 25th Infantry Division, where he worked as a reporter for the Armed Forces Network, covering the division's participation in the invasion of Cambodia.
 During his time in this role, he won several Army journalism awards and a Bronze Star for Meritorious Achievement.
 He was later assigned to the military newspaper "Stars and Stripes" as a correspondent and photographer.
 He was honorably discharged in 1971, worked for a few years as a reporter in Syracuse, New York, and then enrolled in a master's degree program at the Columbia University Graduate School of Journalism, which he completed in 1975.

 CBS

 Kroft then moved to Florida and worked first as a reporter in Jacksonville and then in Miami.
 In Miami, he caught the attention of CBS News, as the network was impressed with his work.
-He joined CBS News in New York City in 1980.The following year, he was named a correspondent and the network moved him to their Dallas location.
+He joined CBS News in New York City in 1980.
+The following year, he was named a correspondent, and the network moved him to their Dallas location.
 He remained there until 1983, after which time he was reassigned to Miami.
-While there, he began making trips to Latin America where he covered the civil war in El Salvador and the U.S. invasion of Grenada.
+While there, he began making trips to Latin America, where he covered the civil war in El Salvador and the U.S. invasion of Grenada.

 In 1984, Kroft became a foreign correspondent based in London.
 He traveled extensively to cover stories around the world, many of which involved terrorism and violence.
 Some of the stories he covered include the hijackings of TWA Flight 847, the Lebanese Civil War, the violence in Northern Ireland, and the assassination of Indira Gandhi.
 His coverage of the assassination won him his first Emmy Award.